 “Okay, so you have cystic acne.
 What does that have to do with Nicole drawing blood from you?
 She didn’t stick the needle in your face.
 You need to stop being such a drama queen Rachel.
 You’re upsetting mom.
 Stay out here and be quiet.”

 Rachel stopped short of telling Joshua about her exchange with Nicole, remembering her orders to keep their conversation a secret.
 Besides, Joshua was so cynical that it would do no good to tell him about it anyway.
 He would either be dismissive or feel compelled to confront Nicole himself.
 Either scenario didn’t bode well for Rachel.
-Still, she felt the need to have someone to help her reason it out.
+Still, she wanted someone to help her reason it out.

 Rachel couldn’t seem to settle on the right course of action.
 She wasn’t normally so indecisive, but she had come to treasure the growing closeness with her family.
 The last thing Rachel wanted to do was betray them.
 She had made up her mind to tell Nicole off and deal with the consequences, when she walked into that examination room and saw her mother’s open, festering wound.
 An unbidden image of that wound on her face had sent her mind reeling.